 Either team may request that one of their players be picked up (called "Request for Pick-up").
-In the Playing or Ready playing or ready state, players may only be picked up for hardware failures.
+In the playing or ready state, players may only be picked up for hardware failures.
 In all other states, players may be picked up for any reason.